-Fans and analysts continue to theorize about the upcoming console, so here is everything we know so far about the PlayStation 5.
+Fans and analysts alike continue to theorize about the upcoming console, so we've rounded-up all everything we know so far about the PlayStation 5.

-Also in a recent article on Wired with Lead System Architect for Playstation, Mark Cerny, revealed that fans should not expect the next gen console to be ready before 2020 saying, "Don't expect it anytime in 2019, but the next PlayStation console is well on its way."
-Given we are in May of 2019 this is hardly surprising.
+Moreover, in a recent article on WIRED with Lead System Architect for Playstation, Mark Cerny, revealed that fans should not expect the next-gen console to be ready before 2020 saying: "Don't expect it anytime in 2019, but the next PlayStation console is well on its way."
+Given we are in October of 2019 this isn't exactly breaking news, though.

 The PS5 will likely follow in the footsteps of the PS4 by utilizing PC components to improve performance.
 Furthermore, there was speculation that Sony may make the leap to digital only media.
-The aforementioned Wired article confirms that physical media will be still be accepted, though.
+Although, the aforementioned Wired article confirms that physical media will be still be accepted.

 Supposed leaks have been a regular talking point when it comes to the PS5.
 The latest one making the rounds is what specs the PS5 dev kits are utilizing.